Home » Wiki » OSI Model vs TCP/IP Model: Similarities, Differences and Best Practices

 The OSI (Open Systems Interconnection) and TCP/IP models function as conceptual frameworks which standardize network communications through their framework.

-Modern Networking Trends and Model Relevance
+Networking in 2025: Model Relevance

 Final Thoughts